 Experience tells us that people entering our programs are not blank slates.
 They bring a range of knowledge and experience, and that includes the ability and desire to learn.
 Their experience usually allows them to avoid many of the practical components that would otherwise add considerably to the duration; this is largely why the above graph shows that the time it takes is closer to the lower end of the range.

-You will find the current fees are on our Course Fees page.
+You will find the current fees are on our Course Fees page, including payment plan options.